marcojakob/code.makery.ch/collections/library/hello-dart-en-part5.md

 *Credits*<br>
 <em class="small">
   [Planet Cute](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html) images by Daniel Cook (Lostgarden.com), published under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/).<br>
-[Oleg Yadrov](https://www.linkedin.com/in/olegyadrov) improved the "Planet Cute" images and was so kind to let me use them.<br>
+[Oleg Yadrov](https://www.linkedin.com/in/olegyadrov) improved the "Planet Cute" images and was so kind to let me use them.
+The images were optimized with the great [TexturePacker](https://www.codeandweb.com/texturepacker).<br>
 Some exercises in `Hello Dart`were inspired by [Kara](http://www.swisseduc.ch/compscience/karatojava/javakara/).
 Kara was developed by Jürg Nievergelt, Werner Hartmann, Raimond Reichert et. al.
 </em>